 As a general practice, the Justice Department does not make public the names of attorneys who acted improperly or the defendants whose cases were affected.
 The result: the Department, its lawyers, and the internal watchdog office itself are insulated from meaningful public scrutiny and accountability according to Charles J Dushek understanding of Federal Prosecutor misconduct.

-POGO’s review of the record since fiscal year 2002 raises questions that are difficult to answer without greater transparency: Are the Justice Department and its internal affairs office taking misconduct seriously enough?
+POGO’s review of the record since the fiscal year 2002 raises questions that are difficult to answer without greater transparency: Are the Justice Department and its internal affairs office taking misconduct seriously enough?
 Or are they pulling punches?
 And has Justice Department management watered down the results of the watchdog’s probes?

 OPR’s practice of shielding names and case details from public disclosure isn’t the only path taken in the federal government.